Pipedrive Merge Duplicates Overview

 • Duplicate – The record is part of a duplicate group.

-• Master The master record chosen for the duplicate group based on default behavior and your Record rules.
+• Master – The master record is chosen for the duplicate group based on default behavior and your Master rules.
 Review the selections in this row to determine whether the appropriate records are being chosen.

-• Master (After) – This appears only if at least one or more fields have been specified in Step 4 on the Fields tab.
-For each duplicate group, the Master (After) row shows the values the final record will contain based on your Field rules and the default behavior.
+• Master (After) – For each duplicate group, a special row –Master (After)– will appear in the CSV report.
+The Master (After) row shows the values the final record will contain based on your Field rules and the default behavior.

 • Error – If Insycle is not able to determine which record would be the master, an error message will appear here.
 See the Troubleshooting section below for more details.